Census Dots

 Native American/Other

-Williamson County is the 12th most populous county of the 254 counties in Texas.
+Williamson County is ranked the 12th most populous county in Texas, out of 254 counties.
+Williamson County was ranked the 12th most populous county in the 2020 Census.

 Williamson County's White Population